 We might even need to rearrange some priorities in our lives to make that a possibility.
 For example if we want to be there for our kids, then we might need to pick up habits that are consistent with the kind of father who is there for his kids.

-For me, the desire to stay clean and free from porn and masturbation addiction is so that I can be the kind of dad that isn’t encumbered by such and which led me to joining a support group to hold me accountable.
+For me, the desire to stay clean and free is so that I can be the kind of dad that isn’t encumbered by such and which led me to joining a support group to hold me accountable.
 I continue to learn that one is never fully out of the woods, it’s a daily battle, Sisyphean in nature almost.

 What kind of dad do you want to be?
 Then pick up the actions and habits that are consistent with that identity; and in equal measure shed those ones that are not consistent with that vision you have of yourself.
 All the best in your pursuits – I’ll keep you updated on my journey.

-Share the kind of dad you want to be and the actions you’re taking towards that endeavour and/or the ones you’re ridding yourself off.
+Share the kind of dad you want to be and the actions you’re taking towards that endeavor and/or the ones you’re ridding yourself off.